-- marine mammals (including Endangered Species Act [ESA] listed species and strategic stocks); - sea turtles (all are ESA listed species); - fishes (including listed species and ichtyoplankton); - commercial and recreational fisheries;
+- marine mammals (including ESA listed species and strategic stocks);

+- sea turtles (all are ESA listed species);

+- fishes (including listed species and ichtyoplankton);

+- commercial and recreational fisheries;

 - coastal and marine birds (including ESA listed species);

 - benthic communities;

 - archaeological resources;

 - military uses;

 - recreational and commercial diving;

 - marine transportation;

 - geology/sediments; and

 - air and water quality.

 In the GOM G&G PEIS, the impact analysis focused on a broad group of G&G activities (including other survey types) and resources with the potential for non-negligible impacts.
 First, a matrix identifies impact agents associated with each type of G&G activity (Chapter 3 of the GOM G&G PEIS; USDOI, BOEM, 2017a).
-The IPFs include: (1) active acoustic sound sources; (2) vessel and equipment noise; (3) vessel traffic; (4) aircraft traffic and noise; (5) stand-off distance; (6) vessel discharges; (7) trash and debris; (8) seafloor disturbance; (9) drilling discharges; (10) entanglement; and (11) accidental fuel spills.
-The preliminary analysis in the GOM G&G PEIS considers surveys of the type proposed by Chevron as well as impacts to resources by type of activity.
-To assist with subsequent coordination, the GOM G&G PEIS' analysis further defines the level of impact associated with each interaction as follows:
+The IPFs include: (1) active acoustic sound sources, (2) vessel and equipment noise, (3) vessel traffic, (4) aircraft traffic and noise, (5) stand-off distance, (6) vessel discharges, (7) trash and debris, (8) seafloor disturbance, (9) drilling discharges, (10) entanglement, and (11) accidental fuel spills.
+The preliminary analysis in the GOM G&G PEIS considers surveys of the type proposed by Murphy as well as impacts to resources by type of activity.
+To assist with subsequent coordination, the GOM G&G PEIS's analysis broadly defined the level of impact associated with each impact-level as follows: